 The reading list is a unique aspect of our thesis process.
 We believe it distinguishes the Honors College at the University of Maine from other Honors programs and colleges.
 It also differentiates our defenses from master’s or doctoral defenses.
 It is our view that Honors students should not only excel in their classes and produce independent scholarship in their chosen disciplines, but, as we are awarding an undergraduate Honors degree, they should have a strong foundation across the breadth of the academic spectrum.
 Therefore, while the reading list is not a part of the written thesis it is an important and required aspect of the thesis defense.

 Your reading list should be made up of some twelve to fifteen titles that have played a significant role in your intellectual development.
 One or two films, musical compositions, or works of art can be included.
 Your reading list should include titles that are reflective of your undergraduate years: from Honors courses, from other courses, or from your private experience.
 It is important for you to be able to discuss and draw connections between texts.
 As a former Honors College Associate put it, “Your reading list should draw a picture of you as an undergraduate.”
-If you need help thinking about your reading list, the Honors College representative on your thesis committee can be an excellent resource!

 Your reading list must be annotated.
 In addition to the title of the work and the name of its creator, you should provide a short text briefly describing the work and some discussion of its importance to you.
 Alternatively a several page essay describing the works through a narrative would serve the same purpose and allow you to integrate the works more completely.
 Regardless of format, the annotation should provide an entrée into the works for your committee.
 Think of it as an “intellectual portfolio.”